Addiction and Mental Health Worker

 A151 (PC) – Timmins Campus (in-person)

-A154 (DL) – Distance (remote)
+A154 (CK) – Distance (remote)

 The Addictions and Mental Health Worker program allows students to analyze intersecting causes and impacts of addiction and mental health issues from a multidimensional framework that integrates an Anti-Oppressive Practice length along with a strengths-based approach to supporting clients.
 Students learn how to interact with clients on an individual, group and community level all while advocating for appropriate systemic changes.
 Throughout the program, students can apply theoretical concepts through lab-based activities, simulations, fieldwork placement and experiential learning opportunities.